ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

    {: pre}

    Note the reported URI for the app.
 It is needed in the next steps.

+   Instead of deploying a pre-built container image you could also build and deploy your own image from the provided code.
+See the {{site.data.keyword.codeengineshort}} documentation on [building a container image](https://{DomainName}/docs/codeengine?topic=codeengine-build-image) or [deploying your application code from local source](https://{DomainName}/docs/codeengine?topic=codeengine-migrate-cf-ce-local) for details.
+   {: tip}

 7. Test the deployment by calling a REST API provided by the app to (re-)create the database schema and insert few sample records.
 Replace **projectid**, **region**, and **MY_SECRET** accordingly.
    ```sh